ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: ATLAS Framework

-ATLAS separates information preparation from decision-making.
-Thus, the Market Intelligence Pipeline consists of three distinct agents, each with a specialized analyst role. \textbf{Market Analyst} produces multi-timescale summaries from price and volume in varying time scales (2 years, 6 months, and 3 months of history with monthly, weekly, and daily candlesticks, respectively).
-Within each window it computes standard indicators (e.g., moving averages, momentum, volatility bands, support/resistance) and refreshes daily, providing a consistent, noise-filtered description rather than trading signals (details in App.~\ref{sec:technical_indicators}). \textbf{News Analyst} aggregates relevant articles into structured fields (\emph{Sentiment Assessment}, \emph{Key Developments}, \emph{Market Relevance}, \emph{Source Analysis}) with optional full-text retrieval to move beyond headlines (details in App. ~\ref{app:news}). \textbf{Fundamental Analyst} extracts material changes from periodic reports and corporate events, activating infrequently to mirror reporting cycles and provide medium- to long-horizon context (details in App. ~\ref{sec:fundamental}).
+\paragraph{Market Intelligence Pipeline.} ATLAS separates information preparation from decision-making.
+The Market Intelligence Pipeline consists of three specialized agents, each with a distinct analyst role. \textbf{Market Analyst} produces multi-timescale summaries from price and volume in varying time scales (2 years, 6 months, and 3 months of history with monthly, weekly, and daily candlesticks, respectively).
+Within each window it computes standard indicators (e.g., moving averages, momentum, volatility bands, support/resistance) and refreshes daily, providing a consistent, noise-filtered description rather than trading signals (details in App.~\ref{sec:technical_indicators}). \textbf{News Analyst} aggregates relevant articles into structured fields (\emph{Sentiment Assessment}, \emph{Key Developments}, \emph{Market Relevance}, \emph{Source Analysis}) with optional full-text retrieval to move beyond headlines (details in App.~\ref{app:news}). \textbf{Fundamental Analyst} extracts material changes from periodic reports and corporate events, activating infrequently to mirror reporting cycles and provide medium- to long-horizon context (details in App.~\ref{sec:fundamental}).